 - You will also complete a Certificate of Attendance (summary of your coursework in law school) and submit the completed form to Academic Affairs for verification.
 The certification request form is located here.
 Students are often confused by this form and we are then required to correct entries on the form.
 This delays the process.
 Please carefully review the questions, particularly those regarding the counting of externship credits.
 The classroom component is added to the number of fieldwork credits.
 We must submit the completed forms to New York no later than February 1 for the February exam and June 15 for the July exam.
 Please submit your completed form to Academic Affairs as soon as possible, preferably prior to graduation.

 - All applicants for admission after January 1, 2015 must file documentation that they have completed 50 hours of qualifying pro bono work.
-Questions regarding the pro bono requirement should be addressed to Kiva Zytnick (email@example.com), the Law School's Pro Bono Coordinator.
+Questions regarding the pro bono requirement should be addressed to Kiva Zytnick (email@example.com), the Law School's Associate Director, Pro Bono Program & Public Interest Law.
 For more information, click the pro bono link above.

 - Effective with the July 2014 bar exam, the Board will no longer test UCC Article 3 – Negotiable Instruments – on the New York portion of the bar exam.

 - Effective with the February 2015 exam, Administrative Law will be added.
 Effective July 2016, New York will require the UBE.
 Applicants will also be required to complete an online course on New York law and take and pass an online examination on New York law, as a requirement for admission.

 - MD Guidance for Certification of Pre-Legal Education

 - The Maryland application is lengthy.
 Start early to ensure you have plenty of time to obtain the required information.

 - The law school does not complete the Maryland “Pre-Legal Education Form” – you must submit this form to your undergraduate school if you are using it.
 See the pre-legal education link above.